ClickCease

 Day 3 England.
 Stow-on-the-Wold, Stratford-Upon- Avon, Warwichshire.

 Day 4 England.
-York, Darlington.
+York - Country Durham

 Day 5 England.
 Hadrian’s Wall & Scotland.
 Jedburgh-Edinburgh.